Tours Amphitheatre: Site

 The amphitheater was built in the suburbs at the northeast part of the ancient city, immediately southeast of the existing cathedral.
 The choice of this site corresponds to both the urban planning of the time and the layout of the land.
 Archaeologists believe the amphitheater was built on a natural sedimentary rock hill, which minimized masonry work by having it partially built into the rock.
 Being the middle of a low-lying flood plain, this also provided flood protection.
 The urban planning was such that the amphitheater had to accommodate large numbers of spectators, from within and outside the city and had to allow space for crowds around the monument.
 Given the size of this initial urban footprint, it is estimated that the population of the city was about 6000 people when the amphitheatre was constructed.
 The high ground upon which the amphitheater was built also allowed for the demonstration of wealth and power from a distance, a characteristic that was considered very important in the urban planning decisions of the Roman Empire.

 History

 Studies conducted up to the late 1970s presented an image of a monument that was relatively homogeneous in its construction, built in a single period (early second century).
-Research of the twenty-first century, however has presented a different picture.
+Research in the twenty-first century, however has presented a different picture.
 The current theory is that the amphitheater was originally built in the first century and then altered at two separate times; first it was altered by expansion in the second century creating an amphitheatre almost twice the size.
 It was again altered in the third century, permanently transforming it into a fortification.
 This fortification would then serve as a starting point for an even larger enclosed area, known as a castrum, that would be built around 350 A.D.